matt-dz/boshi/CONTRIBUTING.md

 ## Environment Setup

-We use Go v1.23.0 and are proud to use no dependencies!

 1. **Fork the Repository**: Click on the "Fork" button at the top right of the repository page to create your own copy of the repository.
 2. Populate the `.env` file with the required environment variables.
 You can find a list of required variables in the `.env.example` file.
-3. Run `make run` in the root directory to start the application.

 ## Branch Naming